CMU-Robotics-Club/RoboBuggy2/README.md

         catkin_make
         source /rb_ws/devel/setup.bash  # sets variables so that our package is visible to ROS commands
-- To learn ROS on your own, follow the guide on https://wiki.ros.org/ROS/Tutorials.
-Start from the first and install Ros using a Virtual Machine.

 ## Installation (for MacOS - M2)
 ### Install Softwares: Docker, Foxglove